pluralsight/guides/draft/software-engineering-best-practices/plurasight/article.md

 * Enchance functionalities of the system
 * Port software to new environment

-Each of these stages in the _Software Development Life Cycle_ are too huge to dicuss in a begineer's guide.
-I have focussed mainly on _Software Development Life Cycle_ because it is how you need to work to develop a software product. ** Following a SDLC would be the first step into becoming a better software developer **.
-It makes a great a great difference in terms of time, cost and effort.
+Each of the stages in the _Software Development Life Cycle_ are too vast to be dicussed in a begineer's guide.
+I have focussed mainly on _Software Development Life Cycle_ because it gives you a workflow to develop a software product. ** Following a SDLC would be the first step into becoming a better software developer **.
+It makes a great a great difference in terms of *time*, *cost* and *effort* and _that's what separates the beginner and the experienced_.